YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 :code:`ydb_incr_s()` atomically:

-- converts the value in the specified node to a number if it is not one already, using a zero value if the node does not exist;
+- converts the value in the specified node to a number if it is not a `canonical number`_, using a zero value if the node does not exist;
 - increments it by the value specified by :code:`*increment`, converting the value to a number if it is not a `canonical number`_, defaulting to 1 if the parameter is NULL; and